nasa/Transform-to-Open-Science-Book/Ethos-of-OS-Workshop/workshop-citations-reading.md

 To learn more about the first image of a black hole, you can explore [this video and post](https://www.nasa.gov/ames/ocs/summerseries/19/katie-bouman) by NASA.
 Most of the images are from the Facebook site of the mission team, and you can find a summary [here](https://www.huffpost.com/entry/photo-woman-researcher-black-hole_n_5cae82e7e4b0a983fce3e5ad).

 To learn more about how open-source is enabling innovation with data from the James Webb Space Telescope, check out these links: "Whether it’s the [core data pipeline](https://github.com/spacetelescope/jwst) that turns raw images into science-ready data, [simulation tools](https://github.com/spacetelescope/webbpsf) to help astronomers understand how to best use the telescope, or the [tools](https://github.com/spacetelescope/jdaviz) that astronomers will use to make new discoveries, open source is at the heart of all of [JWST’s] innovation.”
-* Quote Credit to Arfon Smith, from the article [“How open source is supporting NASA’s new eyes in space”](https://github.blog/2022-01-18-how-open-source-is-supporting-nasas-new-eyes-in-space/)
+Quote is credited to Arfon Smith, from the article [“How open source is supporting NASA’s new eyes in space”](https://github.blog/2022-01-18-how-open-source-is-supporting-nasas-new-eyes-in-space/)

 To learn more about the 2011 study on scientists who were published in AAAS and who failed to make data available after a data-sharing policy was enacted, refer to ["An empirical analysis of journal policy effectiveness for computational reproducibility"](https://www.pnas.org/doi/full/10.1073/pnas.1708290115) by [Victoria Stodden](https://orcid.org/0000-0003-2015-7825), [Jennifer Seiler](https://www.pnas.org/doi/full/10.1073/pnas.1708290115#con2), and [Zhaokun Ma](https://www.pnas.org/doi/full/10.1073/pnas.1708290115#con3).